Key Takeaways

 Compact Wall Hooks

 A wall-mounted feature that doesn’t take up much space, these wall hooks come with a wide base above to hold your hats.
 The hooks can be used to hang both your hats and coats, proving to be versatile in their design.
-If you want to use it solely for your hats, you can hang baseball hats while placing fedoras and wide-rimmed hats on the shelf above.
+If you want to use it solely for your hats, you can hang baseball hats while placing fedoras and wide-brimmed hats on the shelf above.

 Mirror with Pegs